 Cats in Trees

 Contrary to popular belief, the Fire Department does not rescue cats, iguanas, baby squirrels, parrots, or any other animals from trees.
 Tree trimming services and arborists have the training and equipment needed to safely do this type of work.
 Many local tree trimmers and arborists are listed in the yellow pages and can perform this type of work.
 Most have rescued animals before and will work for a fee ranging from $50 and higher depending on the job.
 You should negotiate this fee in advance.

 The Save-a-Life House is a fire prevention and education tool utilized by the Fire Department to teach children the fundamentals of fire safety.
-Using simulated smoke, children learn important lessons like staying low in fire, checking doors for heat in fire situations and escaping from residences in cases of fire.
+Using simulated smoke, children learn important lessons like staying low in a fire, checking doors for heat in fire situations, and escaping from residences in cases of fire.
 This exciting and educational tool is available to rent to any local Fire Department.
 Contact Chief Trask for further information.